OPT-Engine: Benchmarking the Limits of LLMs in Optimization Modeling via Complexity Scaling: The Primary Bottleneck: Diagnosis and Evidence

 \section{The Primary Bottleneck: Diagnosis and Evidence}

-In this section, we adopt a systematic diagnostic approach to further identify and analyze the primary bottlenecks of current LLMs in optimization modeling using OPT-Engine.
-Inspired by recent diagnostic frameworks in mathematical reasoning~\cite{mirzadeh2024gsm, hong2024stuck, huang2025math}, we investigate how three critical dimensions affect solution accuracy: 1.) linguistic complexity in problem descriptions, 2.) perturbations to objective functions, and 3.) augmentation of constraint conditions.
-The first dimension probes the textual surface of the task, whereas the latter two are intrinsically tied to the optimization problem's mathematical structure that drives solving.
+We now systematically diagnose the primary bottlenecks of current LLMs in optimization.
+Informed by recent advances in mathematical reasoning diagnostics~\cite{mirzadeh2025gsmsymbolic, hong2025evaluating, huang2025mathperturb}, we examine three primitive factors: 1.) linguistic complexity in problem descriptions, 2.) perturbations to the objective functions, and 3.) augmentation of constraint conditions.
+The first axis probes the textual surface of the task, whereas the latter two are intrinsically tied to the optimization problem's mathematical structure that drives solving.
+We present results for the DeepSeek-V3.2 model in the main text; results for GPT-5.1 are provided in Appendix~\ref{app:gpt51}.